Enya

-The chairman of Warner Music at the time, Rob Dickins, enjoyed listening to Enya's music for The Celts and signed her with Warner Music UK.
-The initial record deal granted her considerable artistic freedom and minimal interference.
-The success of her second studio album, Watermark (1988), propelled Enya to worldwide fame, primarily through her international hit single "Orinoco Flow (Sail Away)".
-In the following decade and up to the new millennium, she released the multi-million-selling albums Shepherd Moons (1991), The Memory of Trees (1995), and A Day Without Rain (2000).
-Sales of A Day Without Rain and its lead single, "Only Time", surged in the United States following its use in media coverage of the September 11 attacks.
-Her subsequent releases included Amarantine (2005), And Winter Came...
-(2008) and Dark Sky Island (2015).
+Enya was signed to Warner Music UK, and the success of her second album Watermark (1988) propelled Enya to worldwide fame, primarily through the single "Orinoco Flow (Sail Away)".
+She released the multi-million-selling albums Shepherd Moons (1991), The Memory of Trees (1995), the box set A Box of Dreams, first compilation album Paint the Sky with Stars (both released in 1997) and A Day Without Rain (2000).
+Sales of the 2000 album and its lead single, "Only Time", surged in the United States, following its use in media coverage of the September 11 attacks.
+Enya's subsequent releases include Amarantine (2005), And Winter Came...
+(2008), the compilation album The Very Best of Enya (2009), and Dark Sky Island (2015).

-"Boadicea", a track from her eponymous album, appeared in the soundtrack of Stephen King's 1992 horror film Sleepwalkers and has since been sampled in several hit songs, including "Ready or Not" (1996) by Fugees and "I Don't Wanna Know" (2004) featuring Mario Winans, which became the second Number 1 single featuring Enya, in the UK charts.
-The song, featuring both the synthesiser and Enya humming the melody, continues to be sampled almost 4 decades since its initial 1986 release.

-Enya's accolades include four Grammy Awards, six World Music Awards, and she holds the record as the most-nominated female Irish artist at the BRIT Awards, with four nominations.
+Enya's accolades include four Grammy Awards and six World Music Awards.
+She is the most-nominated female Irish artist at the BRIT Awards, with four nominations.
 "May It Be", her composition from the soundtrack of The Lord of the Rings: The Fellowship of the Ring (2001), received a nomination for an Academy Award for Best Original Song.
-In 2025, Enya received the RTÉ Choice Music Prize's Classic Irish Album award for her 1988 breakthrough album Watermark.
+In 2025, Enya received the RTÉ Choice Music Prize's Classic Irish Album award for her 1988 breakthrough album, Watermark.